sthagen/amoco/doc/installation.rst

 - click_ used to define amoco command-line app
 - blessed_ used for terminal based debugger frontend
-- tqdm_ used for terminal based debugger frontend
 - ply_ for parsing *GNU as* files
 - sqlalchemy_ for persistence of amoco objects in a database
 - pyside2_ for the Qt-based graphical user interface